 JSON is used in many places.
-It’s easy to learn, read and use.
+It’s easy to learn, read, and use.
 JSON is also compact and won the battle with an XML to be a generic format to exchange data.
 But JSON has its problems as well.
-The biggest issue, I would say, is the same as the biggest feature—it’s very free.
+The biggest issue, I would say, is the same as the most prominent feature—it’s very free.

 Many languages implemented that in many libraries.
 Unfortunately, when you need to process a lot of data, but not A LOT to switch to a compiled language, it can be very slow.

-So I created a library which is still in pure Python, but very fast.
-It works by producing a very simple and stupid Python code.
+So I created a library that is still in pure Python, but very fast.
+It works by producing a straightforward and stupid Python code.
 Not complicated objects or other constructs.

 jsonschematakes 5 seconds

 fastjsonschema has been here since 2016, but it supported only the most essential features of JSON schema.
 Now, there is second version supporting all JSON features (including draft 06 and 07) and is still incredibly fast. :-)

 I’m giving big thanks to all contributors who helped to implement missing features and find the bugs.